kish10/flutter_smkt/README.md

 ##### `TextField` actually hidden below the virtual keyboard not the toolbar.

-First if the `TextField` is hidden below the virtual keyboard without the toolbar.
+If the `TextField` is hidden below the virtual keyboard without the toolbar.

 Then try:
 - Wrapping the whole view in a `Scaffold` with `resizeToAvoidBottomInset` property.